pc9795/ds-algo-java/notes/gfg/ds/hashing.md

 ```

-**Open Addressing**
+## Open Addressing

 * Insert(k) - keep probing until an empty slot is found.
 Once an empty slot is found, insert k
 * Search(k) - keep probing until slot's key doesn't become equal to k or an empty slot is reached
 * Delete(k) - If we simply delete a key, then search may fail.
-So slots of deleted keys are marked specially as "deleted".
+So slots of deleted keys are marked specially as "
+  deleted".
   Insert can insert an item in a deleted slot, but the search doesn't stop at a deleted slot.

-**Ways to implement Open addressing**
+## Ways to implement Open addressing

-**Linear probing**
+### Linear probing

 ```cmd
 S is the table size